 If you’re putting your car into storage, you might want to invest in stored vehicle coverage.
 This isn’t an actual type of policy but rather a reference to having only comprehensive coverage.

-Comprehensive insurance protects against non-collision events, such as severe weather, theft, or vandalism.
+Comprehensive insurance protects against non-collision events, such as severe weather, theft, fire, or vandalism.
 And if you want to keep your registration current and active, you’ll need to maintain your state’s minimum liability coverage limits, too.

 FAQs About Temporary Car Insurance in Texas